christophrumpel/cv/README.md

 ## Specialization 🧐

 Since 2016 I have spent most of my time at Liechtenecker working with chatbots.
-We are among a view companies who already built several chatbots.
+We are among a few companies who already built several chatbots.
 Next to Facebook and Slack we also developed custom chatbots for websites.
 As I mentioned I also did several talks on my experiences on this topic so far.

 ### Chatbots I have built 🤖